wp-plugins/tpg-get-posts/trunk/readme.txt

 Tags: get_posts, post, posts, formatting, list, shortcode Requires at least: 2.8
 Tested up to: 3.5
-Stable tag: 2.03.00
+Stable tag: 2.04.00

 Adds a shortcode tag to display posts within a static page or another post.

 == Description ==
 Please review the Changelog for release change notices and save any custom styling before applying any upgrade.

-This plugin adds the ability to put a shortcode tag in a page or post and have it display a list of posts formatted similarly to the standard blog.
-The posts can be selected by one or more tag values, suchs as tags, category, category_name or any other option supported by the WP get_posts function, to show only items relevant for the page.
+This plugin adds the ability to put a shortcode tag in a page or post and have it display posts formatted similarly to the standard blog.
+The posts can be selected by one or more tag values, suchs as tags, category or any other option supported by the WP get_posts function, to show only items relevant for the page.
+It will also support displaying the post titles as a list.

 By default it will show the 5 most recent posts ordered in reverse date order, but it will accept most of the options provided by the [get_posts template tag]( href=http://codex.wordpress.org/Template_Tags/get_posts ).
 If the value of the paramter is an array, it must be parsed by the plugin and not all parms have been implemented.